 14. Invest in continuous learning

 Outdated skills slow you down.
-Outdated methods mean working harder for the same results your competitors get easily.
+And outdated methods mean working harder for the same results your competitors get easily.

 Strategic skill building, such as mastering new software, learning data analysis, or understanding AI prompting, is an investment that pays dividends in future speed and capability.